pipefunc/pipefunc/paper/paper.md

 # Research impact statement

-`pipefunc` has been distributed on PyPI since 2023 and on conda-forge, and was developed to support large-scale physics simulations, in particular multidimensional parameter sweeps in quantum-device modeling.
+`pipefunc` was developed to support large-scale physics simulations, in particular multidimensional parameter sweeps in quantum-device modeling, and has since been adopted independently of the author across several domains.
-As of June 2026, it has been downloaded over 185,000 times from conda-forge with PyPI adding roughly 34,000 downloads per month (per anaconda.org and pypistats.org), and an active user community exists around the project's GitHub repository (over 450 stars, eight code contributors) and Discord server.
-Open-source adoption, independent of the author, spans several domains: `rbyte` [@rbyte], an open-source multimodal dataset library for spatial intelligence developed by Yaak, uses `pipefunc` in its core; the computational-methodology repository of the Soundscape Attributes Translation Project in acoustics research builds its analysis on `pipefunc` pipelines [@satp]; and the pyiron developers prototype an integration [@pipefunc-executorlib] of `pipefunc` with `executorlib` [@executorlib] for materials-science workflows on HPC systems.
+`rbyte` [@rbyte], an open-source multimodal dataset library for spatial intelligence developed by Yaak, uses `pipefunc` in its core; the computational-methodology repository of the Soundscape Attributes Translation Project in acoustics research builds its analysis on `pipefunc` pipelines [@satp]; and the pyiron developers prototype an integration [@pipefunc-executorlib] of `pipefunc` with `executorlib` [@executorlib] for materials-science workflows on HPC systems.
 Downstream tools are also being built on top of it, such as `flowfunc` [@flowfunc], a workflow runner that uses `pipefunc` as its execution engine.
+This adoption is reflected in its distribution: available on PyPI since 2023 and on conda-forge, `pipefunc` had been downloaded over 185,000 times from conda-forge as of June 2026, with PyPI adding roughly 34,000 downloads per month (per anaconda.org and pypistats.org), and an active user community has formed around the project's GitHub repository (over 450 stars, eight code contributors) and Discord server.
 The design lineage traces to `aiida-dynamic-workflows` [@aiida-dynamic-workflows], developed at Microsoft Quantum for simulating topological qubit devices; `pipefunc` generalizes that approach without the AiiDA infrastructure requirement.

 # AI usage disclosure